Sequential Dataset → AWS S3

 - The

-: This is critical.
-It instructs Grace to download the EBCDIC file from the mainframe and convert it to the host's default text encoding (typically UTF-8 or another ACII-compatible encoding), making it readable by standard local tools likeaws s3 cp
+encoding: text: This is critical.
+It instructs Grace to download the EBCDIC file from the mainframe and convert it to the host's default text encoding (typically UTF-8 or another ACII-compatible encoding), making it readable by standard local tools likeaws s3 cp.

 -